xavidop/blog/gcp/_posts/2024-05-24-firebase-genkit-ollama.md

 3. Run `firebase login` to login to your Firebase account
 4. Install genkit-cli by running `npm install -g genkit`

-This repo is suposed to use with NodeJS version 20.
+This repo is supposed to be used with NodeJS version 20.

 ### Run the Firebase emulator